-Designing a procure-to-pay software for the construction industry.
+Designing a procure-to-pay web application for the construction industry.

 As a UX/UI designer, my responsibilities include building information architecture, mapping out the user flows, creating wireframes, visual design, and click-through prototypes.

 July 2019 - Present

 Today, the construction industry is one of the least digitalized industries.
 Many contractors still manually send and mange their bids.
 The procurement, however, is a complex process which includes finding suppliers to get quotes, sending RFQ, choosing quotes, contracting, etc. With the traditional practices, contractors not only spend a lot of time and effort to go through this process, but also easily loose track of their bids and miss updates from the stakeholders.